michaella23/bootcamp-collab/README.md

 # :computer: Scrimba Bootcamp Collaborative Webpage
-An opportunity to practice forking, branching, making changes and making pull requests.
+An opportunity to practice forking, branching, making changes and creating pull requests.

 See it live at: <https://scrimba-bootcamp-rocks.netlify.app/>